batsonjay/uploadDistributor/docs/Implementation-plan.md

 - ✅ Enhanced status endpoint:
   - Added detailed metadata and file information
   - Improved error handling and type safety
+- ✅ Created standardized songlist format and sample files:
+  - Implemented JSON schema for songlists
+  - Created sample songlist.json for testing
+- ✅ Implemented persistent storage for songlists:
+  - Created file-based storage organized by DJ name
+  - Implemented functions to store and retrieve songlists
+  - Added support for filename format: yyyy-mm-dd-title
+- ✅ Created destination API mocks for all three platforms:
+  - Implemented base DestinationApiMock class with common functionality
+  - Created AzuraCastApiMock with upload, metadata, and playlist methods
+  - Created MixcloudApiMock with upload and track list support
+  - Created SoundCloudApiMock with upload and metadata methods
+  - Added validation for required fields in all mocks
+- ✅ Enhanced upload processor to distribute to all destinations:
+  - Updated to use the standardized songlist format
+  - Implemented parallel uploads to all three platforms
+  - Added detailed status reporting for each destination
+  - Improved error handling and logging
+- ✅ Created test script to verify the entire flow:
+  - Implemented test-upload-processor.ts for end-to-end testing
+  - Added support for creating test uploads with mock data
+  - Included verification of results from all destinations

 ### Current Status
 - The daemon is now functioning correctly in development mode
-- File uploads are processed successfully
+- File uploads are processed successfully and distributed to all platforms
+- Songlist data is standardized, parsed, and stored persistently
-- Status tracking is working with detailed information
+- Status tracking is working with detailed information for all destinations
+- Mock implementations for all destination APIs are in place
 - The project has a solid foundation for further development

 ### Next Steps
-- Complete revised items in Phase 2:
+- Begin work on authentication integration (Phase 3):
+  - Implement AzuraCast authentication flow
+  - Build OAuth2 authentication for Mixcloud and SoundCloud
-  - Create standardized songlist format and sample files
+  - Create secure credential storage
-  - Implement persistent storage for songlists (file-based, organized by DJ)
-  - Create destination API mocks for all three platforms
-  - Enhance upload processor to distribute to all destinations
-  - Update test script to verify the entire flow
-- Authentication integration deferred to Phase 3
+- Start replacing mocks with actual API integrations
-- Begin work on Web Client Development after core daemon functionality is complete
+- Begin work on Web Client Development

 ## Critical Path and Risk Mitigation (Revised)